Body psychotherapy: Trauma

 Body psychotherapy is one modality used in a multi-modal approach to treating psychological trauma, particularly post-traumatic stress disorder (PTSD) and complex post-traumatic stress disorder (C-PTSD).
+Other body-based modalities, such as Tension and Trauma Releasing Exercises (TRE), are utilized within these frameworks to assist with autonomic regulation and stress recovery.

 Recovering a sense of physical boundaries through sensorimotor psychotherapy is an important part of re-establishing trust in the traumatised.
 Blending somatic and cognitive awareness, such an approach reaches back for inspiration to the pioneering work of Janet, as well as employing the more recent work of António Damásio.

 The necessity of often working without touch with traumatised victims presents a special challenge for body psychotherapists.

 Organizations

 The European Association for Body Psychotherapy (EABP) and The United States Association for Body Psychotherapy (USABP) are two professional associations for body psychotherapists.

 The EABP was founded in 1988 to promote the inclusion of body psychotherapy within a broader process of professionalisation, standardisation and regulation of psychotherapy in Europe, driven by the European Association for Psychotherapy (EAP).
 The EABP Board committed to meeting the EAP standards for establishing the scientific validity of psychotherapy modalities and achieved this in 1999/2000 for body psychotherapy as a whole, with various individual modalities subsequently also achieving this recognition.
 It was accepted as a European-Wide Accrediting Organisation in 2000.

 EABP has a bi-annual conference; organises a Council of ten National B-P Associations; supports a FORUM of Body-Psychotherapy Organisations, which accredits more than 18 B-P training organisations in 10 different countries; the EABP website also provides a list of research papers; a searchable bibliography of body-psychotherapy publications, containing more than 5,000 entries.

 The USABP was formed in June 1996 to provide professional representation for body psychotherapy practitioners in the United States.
 The USABP launched a peer-reviewed professional journal in 2002, the USA Body Psychotherapy Journal, which was published twice-yearly from 2002 to 2011.
 In 2012, the sister organisations, EABP and USABP, together launched the International Body Psychotherapy Journal.

 There is also an Australian Association of Somatic Psychotherapy Australia.